Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Summary

 \section{Summary}

-In this paper, we studied the explosion in the rotating massive-star collapse leading to a black hole and a massive disk in fully general relativistic radiation-viscous-hydrodynamics simulations with an approximate neutrino radiation transfer.
-We employed evolved stars with compact core (\citealt{Takahashi2018} and \citealt{Aguilera-Dena2020oct}) as the initial conditions for our numerical simulations.
-For one of the progenitor models, \texttt{T20} (from \citealt{Takahashi2018}), a rapidly rotational profile is assumed, while for the other models \texttt{AD09} and \texttt{AD20} (from \citealt{Aguilera-Dena2020oct}), the original or doubled angular velocity is adopted.
+In this paper, we studied the explosion in the rotating massive-star collapse leading to a black hole and a massive disk in fully general relativistic radiation-viscous-hydrodynamics simulations with an approximate neutrino radiation transfer, employing evolved stars with a compact core (\citealt{Aguilera-Dena2020oct}) as the initial conditions.
+We adopt the original or doubled angular velocity for models \texttt{AD09} and \texttt{AD20}.
 For all the models investigated in this paper, we found the formation of an accretion disk after a proto-neutron star collapsed into a black hole although the time at the onset of the disk formation depends strongly on the rotational profile of the progenitor stars.
 The evolution after the disk formation was also found to depend strongly on the degree of rotation of the progenitor stars.